$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Alexander and -type invariants

-Here the shift by 1 is due to the Universal Coefficient Theorem. \ed The following theorem follows directly from Papadima-Suciu's work \cite{PS10}.
+The following nice theorem due to Papadima-Suciu \cite{PS10} gives the relation between $\alpha_i(X^\nu,\K)$ and $\beta_i(X,\nu_\K)$.
 In fact, they constructed a spectral sequence converges to $H_*(X^\nu,\K)$ (\cite[Proposition 8.1]{PS10}) with the first page being the Aomoto complex \cite[Corollary 8.3]{PS10}. \bt Given the pair $(X,\nu)$ and any field $\K$, we have that

 \et